richardatval/www.yesproject.org/_posts/2017-08-16-aged-18-24-is-an-ideal-age-to-start-a-business-ricky-tells-us-why.md

 published: true
 title: Young people starting their own business is on the increase
 summary: >-
-  Ricky Shah, YES Project Enterprise Officer tells us why more and more young people are starting their own business and how you can too.
+  Ricky Shah, YES Project Enterprise Officer tells us why more young people are starting their own business and how you can too.
 ---

 ![Ricky Shah YES Enterprise Officer]({{site.baseurl}}/img/ricky2-fullsize-web.png)